German Chocolate Cake

 - Granulated Sugar: Sweetens the cake and contributes to its tender crumb.

-- Vanilla Extract: Adds depth and enhances the overall flavor of the cake.
+- Vanilla Extract: Adds depth and warmth to the flavor of the cake.

 - Buttermilk: Adds moisture and a slight tanginess, which balances the sweetness and complements the chocolate flavor.